We’d love to elevate your next event with our inspirational voices.

 Over The Rainbow

 The song Over The Rainbow, written for the movie The Wizard of Oz, has been voted the most beloved song of all time.
 It was written by two young Jewish immigrants whose families had escaped the pogroms of Europe during the thirties.
-The song is about hope for a better life; the subtext is hope for Jewish survival.
-We chose to sing this song to help and inspire us to get through this pandemic healthy, stronger and committed to a better world.
+The song is about hope for a better life; the subtext is hope for Jewish survival. .

 Community Gala Performances